 - On the Scheduling tab, you can specify the schedule for this deployment.
 Click Next.

-- On User Experience tab, leave the default selected options.
+- On the User Experience tab, leave the default selected options.
 Click Next.

 - On the Distribution Points page, you can specify how clients interact with the DPs to retrieve content from reference packages.
 Click Next.